*. I really like The Mummy. I liked it when it came out and I still enjoyed it on my most recent re-watch.

 *.
 The mummy we get here, however, is a lot more fun.
 The first thing he does when he’s brought back to life is he grabs himself a tongue to stick in his unhinged jaw.
 Now he can speak (at least in subtitles).
 Also, he doesn’t just shuffle around strangling people but exercises all sorts of super powers.

 *.
 I think it was also a great idea to show Imhotep slowly reconstituting himself, sort of like the thing in the attic in Hellraiser.
-(Side note: Clive Barker had been attached to the project at one point but his vision had been too dark.)
+(Side note: Clive Barker had been attached to this project at one point but his vision had been too dark.)
 When he’s fully back in human form, Arnold Vosloo has a great presence, communicating someone both cunning and damned in a way that recalls Christopher Lee’s performance in the 1959 Hammer film.

 *.
 Things start on a high note and the pace never lets up.
 The clear model was Raiders of the Lost Ark, right down to the period dressing.
 This undercuts its status as a horror film somewhat, but there’s no need for criticism to be that rigid about respecting genre rules.
 Neither writer-director Stephen Sommers or the studio wanted a horror film.
 This is a movie that was meant to be fun and it is.
 Rachel Weisz didn’t even consider it to be horror but pure “hokum” and a “comic book.”